. Banner Image by Gary Hundt

 Join entomologist Kandis Gilmore for an engaging day all about native bees.
 This hands-on workshop starts indoors, where you'll learn to identify major bee families.
 Then, we'll head outside to observe these bees in their natural habitats at the Laguna Foundation, practicing safe catch-and-release techniques.
 We'll finish by comparing live specimens to pinned ones and exploring field guides.
 Don't miss this chance to connect with the buzzing life around us!

-Instructor Bio: Kandis Gilmore is broadly trained in organismal biology and ecology.
+Kandis Gilmore is broadly trained in organismal biology and ecology.
 She has worked as a field assistant in the rocky intertidal, oak woodlands, and vernal pool grassland ecosystems.
 She received her Master's of Science degree from Sonoma State Biology Department in 2017.
 Her master's thesis research focused on pollinators of three of Sonoma County's endemic and endangered vernal pool plant species Blennosperma bakeri (Sonoma sunshine), Limnanthes vinculans (Sebastopol meadowfoam, and Lasthenia burkei (Burke's Goldfields).
 Kandis serves on the Board of Directors of Conservation Works, and served as President of the Pacific Coast Entomological Society during 2020-2021.

 Presented in Partnership With: